I wanted to document some of the ideas, thoughts and inspirations that were going around in my head as I led up to the show at Paintworks 08.

 This amount of drawing has given me the courage to move on, push things further.
 I have never been able to paint from drawings I guess I have never had the courage to just use my own work as reference.
 Although I always use my imagination and knowledge gained in the life room to make sculpture, painting from drawings has always seemed unattainable.
 Now I seem to be able to guess where the information is missing, which is what I do solely in making sculpture.
 Painting, while still a huge challenge for me seems more approachable now.

 This drawing was done at the Drawing school and then later I used it as reference to make this painting, which will be on show in November.
 It is 8ft x 4ft and I enjoyed the marks moving from small movements of the hand going to large movements of my arm and body.
-I try and do the majority in a long day or two; any longer I think the spontaneity would go, I hope to do a couple more before November.
+I try and do the majority in a long day, or maybe two and try to keep the spontaneity.